Ryzen AI CVML library#

 Execute the sample application#

-Finally, the previously built sample application can be executed with the selected input source.
+Finally, the previously built sample application may be executed with the selected input source.